H6NTechnologies/H6NSDK/README.md

  \
 Since `Agent_createInterface` returns a `void*`, we need to cast it to the interface that we would like to use.
 In this case, cast it to `H6ACClient`. \
  \
 You should treat created interfaces like a singleton.
-Note that the memory buffer that backs each interface is ìownedî by libh6n, and should not be manually freed.
+Note that the memory buffer that backs each interface is ‚Äúowned‚Äù by libh6n, and should not be manually freed.

-3. **Pass the playerís unique ID to H6ACClient.** \
+3. **Pass the player‚Äôs unique ID to H6ACClient.** \
  \
-Call the function setPlayerUniqueID on H6ACClient to supply the playerís unique ID.
+Call the function setPlayerUniqueID on H6ACClient to supply the player‚Äôs unique ID.
 Since we support up to 128-bit Player IDs, then for Player IDs less than 128-bits, we need to construct a 128-bit integer.
 This is what your code should appear like, so far.

         H6ACClient* client = (H6ACClient*)Agent_createInterface(H6AC_CLIENT_INTERFACE, H6AC_CLIENT_VERSION);